chethann/react-native-swipeable-overlay/README.md

 To show use something like ``` <Text onPress={ () => { this.overlay.show() } }>Show</Text> ```

 ### Installation
-- `npm install --save rn-halfcard`
+- `npm install --save react-native-swipeable-overlay`

 License
 ----